-- (a) Require the MLRO to consider reports made under Section FC-4.1 in the light of all relevant information accessible to or reasonably obtainable by the MLRO; - (b) Permit the MLRO to have access to any information, including know your customer information, in the licensee's possession which could be relevant; and - (c) Ensure that where the MLRO, or his duly authorised delegate, suspects that a person has been engaged in money laundering or terrorist financing, a report is made by the MLRO which is not subject to the consent or approval of any other person. - FC-4.2.3
+- (a) Require the MLRO to consider reports made under Section FC-4.1 in the light of all relevant information accessible to or reasonably obtainable by the MLRO; - (b) Permit the MLRO to have access to any information, including know your customer information, in the licensee's possession which could be relevant; and - (c) Ensure that where the MLRO, or his duly authorised delegate, suspects that a person has been engaged in money laundering or terrorist financing, a report is made by the MLRO which is not subject to the consent or approval of any other person.

 Reports to the relevant authorities made under Paragraph FC-4.2.1 must be sent to the Financial Intelligence Unit at the Ministry of the Interior, with a copy sent to the CBB's Compliance Directorate.
-Reports must be made using the Suspicious Transaction Report (STR) form and related instructions, included in Part B of Volume 4 (Investment Business).
+Reports must be made using the Suspicious Transaction Reporting Online System (Online STR system).
+STRs in paper format will not be accepted.